Carbon Accounting

 Greenhouse Gases (GHGs)

 Gases that trap heat in the atmosphere, contributing to the greenhouse effect and climate change.
 The most common GHGs include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and fluorinated gases.
+We usually differentiate between naturally occurring and anthropogenic (human cased) greenhouse gases.

 Carbon dioxide equivalent (CO2e)